 At a big course like Valhalla, you'll hear a lot about "bomb and gouge," but it's more nuanced than that.
 Players who succeed here will demonstrate control over three key areas:

-• Power and Purpose: Sheer distance off the tee is a huge advantage, as it shortens the approach shots into long par 4s.
-However, the golfers who mindlessly rip driver without a clear strategy will find themselves in plenty of trouble, the fairfays are protected by thick with rough and well-placed fairway bunkers.
-The winning strategy combines power with a specific plan for each hole, knowing when being aggsressive with the driver is the smart move and when it needs to be shelved in the bag for a different club for the sake of caution and a lower score on that hole.
+- Power and Purpose: Sheer distance off the tee is a huge advantage, as it shortens the approach shots into long par 4s.
+However, golfers who mindlessly rip the driver without a clear strategy will find themselves in plenty of trouble.
+The fairways are protected by thick rough and well-placed fairway bunkers.
+The winning strategy combines power with a specific plan for each hole, knowing when being aggressive with the driver is the smart move and when to use a different club for the sake of caution and a lower score on that hole.

 What You Can Learn For Your Game